-The programme is structured to reflect the potential knowledge and skills required to work at operational, supervisory and junior management levels within the visitor economy.
-This involves building and developing key areas of knowledge that link to employability ensuring you have a clear understanding of the sectors and careers associated with working in the industry.
-Levels 4 and 5 include industry paid placements that are assessed as part of the programme of study, with the option to undertake a third assessed placement in the final year to further develop your competence as a future leader in the industry.
+The programme is structured to reflect the potential knowledge and skills needed to work at supervisory and junior management levels within the visitor economy.
+This involves building and developing key areas of knowledge that link to employability and ensuring you have a clear understanding of the sectors and careers associated with working in the industry.